psanse/Bfilt/bin/readme.txt

 v 3 2
 v 4 3

-indicating the order of the domains for each value.
+indicating the order of the domains for each variable (layer in the graph).

 The DIMACS graph (toy-paper.clq) indicates the compatibility between two (variable, value) pairs.
 The first few lines are: